turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   — *Mythology Construction*.
-Use for the deliberate or emergent construction, transmission, institutional embodiment, evaluation, defense, replacement, or destruction of mythologies as the bigOther's assembly-language layer; recipient fit and resonance; psychological gradients; and adversarial mythology construction.
+Use for the deliberate or emergent construction, transmission, institutional embodiment, evaluation, defense, replacement, or destruction of mythologies as the bigOther's assembly-language layer; recipient fit and resonance; psychological gradients; adversarial mythology construction;
+  and covert trusted-opinion-leader capture followed by trusted-channel rebraiding.
 It is not the whole-culture implementation method.
 - [`build/0000-culture-mechanics.all.md`](build/0000-culture-mechanics.all.md) —
   The expanded bundle containing all five authoritative sources.
 Use when a question genuinely spans the whole coordinated family, not as the default context.